taublast/taublast.github.io/_posts/2025-09-03-FiltersCamera.md

   }
 ````

-What is `ClippedShaderEffect`?
-A subclassed "standart" `SkiaShaderEffect` with some additional clipping applied.
+ `ClippedShaderEffect` is a subclassed "standard" `SkiaShaderEffect` with some additional clipping applied.
 When playing with Fit and Fill modes I realized we needed to clip the rendering area of the camera display it to the actual image area to avoid applying shader to black borders that appear in case of Fit. `SkiaImage` provides us with `DisplayRect` property that returns the real rect taken by the scaled image source on the canvas.
 While the whole image control would take its `DrawingRect` area with borders included.

 ````csharp
 public class ClippedShaderEffect : SkiaShaderEffect